 University Vacation Employment Program

-You can be sure that your work will be contributing to the future productivity, liveability and sustainability of Australia.
+We encourage applications from all disciplines and you can be sure that your work will be contributing to the future productivity, livability and sustainability of Australia.

 To be eligible for the University Vacation Employment Program, you must:

 - be an Australian Citizen at the time an offer is made.

 - be completing an undergraduate degree as a minimum.
 Applications accepted from students at any point in their study.

 - be available for your placement between November 2018 and February 2019.